alizaKhalidKhan/Basic-HTML-CSS-Projects/Music Player UI/README.md

+Hello everyone!

-Hello Everyone!
-I have just created music player UI using basic html and css.
-For the audio to be played, i have used html "audio" tag.
+I am excited to share that I have just created a music player UI using basic HTML and CSS.
+To enable audio playback, I have utilized the HTML "audio" tag.